hain03/CGI/README.md

-# cgi
+# CGI
-new project for cgi source code management
+new project for CGI source code management